 Compensation and Benefits:

-Please send your resume and cover letter, a short writing sample, and an editing sample (3-5 pages) to Adam Read-Brown at firstname.lastname@example.org with the subject title “Assistant Editor Search.”
-Please apply by Monday, February 18.
+Please send your resume, cover letter, and a short writing sample to Adam Read-Brown at firstname.lastname@example.org with the subject title “Assistant Editor Search.”
+Please apply by Monday, July 22.

 NO PHONE CALLS PLEASE.
 DUE TO THE EXPECTED HIGH VOLUME OF APPLICATIONS, ONLY SHORTLISTED CANDIDATES WILL BE CONTACTED FOR AN INTERVIEW.